 Author: Rus VanWestervelt

 Summary: Creative nonfiction?
 What better way to engage students in all disciplines than to write real stories about life events that matter to them!
 And what if there were opportunities to publish these pieces in a journal designed and edited by youth?
-In telling the story of the creation of a journal that eventually encompassed the state, the author provides a resource list of models of creative nonfiction as well as an example of one student’s narrative that focused on her family’s evacuation from the American compound in Saudi Arabia following terrorist bombings.
-Even without a goal of publishing a journal, there are excellent suggestions that could be used for creating and supporting collaborative writing spaces (e.g., in classrooms, student writing clubs, supporting Scholastic Awards).
+In telling the story of the creation of a journal that eventually encompassed the state, the author describes types and characteristics of creative nonfiction and shares an example of one student’s narrative that focused on her family’s evacuation from the American compound in Saudi Arabia following terrorist bombings.
+Even without the goal of publishing a journal, there are excellent suggestions that could be used for creating and supporting collaborative writing spaces (e.g., in classrooms, student writing clubs, supporting Scholastic Awards).

 Original Date of Publication: 2005

 When I graduated with my Master of Fine Arts in creative nonfiction, I decided to leave college teaching and return to teaching high school.
 Part of my motivation was to introduce students to the fresh approaches to writing that I had encountered in my studies.
 However, nothing prepared me for the explosive response I received when I exposed students to the largely unexplored genre of creative nonfiction, that is, the writing of literary journalism, memoir, reportage, biography, and similar subgenres.

 Almost immediately, these students were no longer writing primarily for grades or to please me.
 Instead, they were writing real stories about events in their lives that mattered to them.
 Now, through their writing, they finally had the opportunity to share those events with a larger audience.

 With this success, I began my campaign to establish Maryland Voices, a biannual journal designed and edited by high school students and devoted to publishing creative nonfiction written by Maryland teens.
 The journal has filled a publishing void, providing opportunities for young writers to tell true stories in a creative way—and have them published.